Tightness and solidity in fragments of Peano Arithmetic: Separation theorems

-\begin{proof}[Proof of Theorem \ref{thm:neat-not-sem-tight}] Let $T$ be ${\PA} + {p(c)}$, where $p(x)$ is the type provided by Lemma \ref{lem:type}.
+\begin{proof}[Proof of Theorem \ref{thm:neat-not-sem-tight}] Let $T$ be ${\PA} + {p(a)}$, where $p(x)$ is the type provided by Lemma \ref{lem:type}.
 Clearly, $T$ is an r.e.~theory.

-We claim that $T$ is not semantically tight, even in the weak sense of \cite{fh:bi-interpretation-set} (see one of the remarks following Definition \ref{def:sem-tight}) .
-Indeed, fix a model $(\MM,c)\vDash T$ in which there is $d\neq c$ with the same complete $\LPA$-type as $c$ (such a model exists since any element realizing $p(x)$ is undefinable).
-Consider $\mathcal{N}:= \mathcal{K}(\mathcal{M},c,d)$ - the submodel of $\mathcal{M}$ with the universe consisting of the elements which are definable with parameters from the set $\{c,d\}$ (or, equivalently from the pair $\langle c,d\rangle$).
-Since $\mathcal{N}$ is an elementary submodel of $\mathcal{M}$, it follows that both $(\mathcal{N},c)$, $(\mathcal{N},d)$ are models of $T$.
-Moreover both $(\NN,c)$ and $(\NN,d)$ are interpretable in $\NN$ and it follows that they are bi-interpretable (using $c,d$ as parameters).
-However, it follows from Ehrenfeucht's Lemma (see Section 2) that $\NN$ admits no non-trivial automorphisms.
-Hence $(\NN,c)$ and $(\NN,d)$ witness that $T$ is not semantically tight.
+We claim that $T$ is not semantically tight, even in the weak sense of \cite{fh:bi-interpretation-set} (see one of the remarks following Definition \ref{def:sem-tight}).
+Indeed, let $(\MM,a,b)$ be a model in which $a$ and $b$ are distinct elements realizing $p$, and let $\mathcal{N}:= \mathcal{K}(\mathcal{M},a,b)$, i.e. the submodel of $\mathcal{M}$ with the universe consisting of the elements which are definable in $\MM$ with the parameter $\langle a,b\rangle$.
+Since $\mathcal{N}$ is an elementary submodel of $\mathcal{M}$, it follows that both $(\mathcal{N},a)$, $(\mathcal{N},b)$ are models of $T$.
+Clearly, $(\NN,a)$ and $(\NN,b)$ are bi-interpretable (using $a$ and $b$ as parameters).
+However, it follows from Ehrenfeucht's Lemma (see Section \ref{sec:prelim}) that $\NN$ admits no non-trivial automorphisms.
+Hence $(\NN,a)$ and $(\NN,b)$ witness that $T$ is not semantically tight.

 We now argue that $T$ is neat.
 Take any two extensions $U$ and $V$ of $T$ and assume that $\mathsf{V}:U\rhd V$ and $\mathsf{U}: V\rhd U$ witness that $U$ is a retract of $V$.
-In particular $\mathsf{V}\mathsf{U}$ is $U$-provably isomorphic to $\mathsf{id}_U$.
-Take any $(\MM,c)\vDash U$.
-We claim that $(\MM,c) \simeq (\MM,c)^{\mathsf{V}}$, so in particular $(\MM,c)\vDash V$, which will suffice to prove neatness.
+In particular, $\mathsf{V}\mathsf{U}$ is $U$-provably isomorphic to $\mathsf{id}_U$.
+Take any $(\MM,a)\vDash U$.
+We claim that $(\MM,a) \simeq (\MM,a)^{\mathsf{V}}$, so in particular $(\MM,a)\vDash V$, which will suffice to prove neatness.

-Consider $(\NN,d):= (\MM,c)^{\mathsf{V}}$ and $(\MM^*, c^*):= (\NN,d)^{\mathsf{U}}$.
-Since $\mathsf{V}$ and $\mathsf{U}$ witness the retraction between $U$ and $V$, it follows that $(\MM^*,c^*)$ is $(\MM,c)$-definably isomorphic to $(\MM,c)$.
+Consider $(\NN,b):= (\MM,a)^{\mathsf{V}}$ and $(\MM^*, a^*):= (\NN,b)^{\mathsf{U}}$.
+Since $\mathsf{V}$ and $\mathsf{U}$ witness the retraction between $U$ and $V$, it follows that $(\MM^*,a^*)$ is $(\MM,a)$-definably isomorphic to $(\MM,a)$.
 By the solidity of $\PA$, there is also an $\MM$-definable isomorphism $\iota$ between $\MM$ and $\NN$.
-Moreover, since $\iota$ is in fact the map from Lemma \ref{ultimate_dedekind}, and the interpretation $\mathsf{V}$ of $(\NN,d)$ uses no parameters from $\MM$ other than $c$, the definition of $\iota$ also has $c$ as its unique parameter.
-This means that the element $\iota^{-1}(d)$ of $\MM$ is definable in $\MM$ from $c$.
+Moreover, since $\iota$ is in fact the map from Lemma \ref{ultimate_dedekind}, and the interpretation $\mathsf{V}$ of $(\NN,b)$ uses no parameters from $\MM$ other than $a$, the definition of $\iota$ also has $a$ as its unique parameter.
+This means that the element $\iota^{-1}(b)$ of $\MM$ is definable in $\MM$ from $a$.